 “The grievances of young people are understandable.
 They have been the least responsible for the economic downturn, yet have paid the heaviest price in terms of lost jobs and dashed prospects.”

-We all believe that children are the leaders of tomorrow, but how can that be when they are not carried along or even considered in government?
+We all believe that children are the leaders of tomorrow, but how can that be when they have not been carried along or even considered in government?

-Lately there have been a slight sign of inclusiveness by few African countries where for a change we have an unusual younger person manning some political affairs.
+Lately, there has been a slight sign of inclusiveness by few African countries where for a change we have an unusual younger person manning some political affairs.
 Still, that is not enough.